Have You Been Injured in a Slip-and-Fall Accident?

-Although a Slip-and-Fall Accident may not be common knowledge, property owners throughout Texas have an obligation to provide a reasonably safe environment to lawful visitors, residents, tenants or customers.
+Although Slip-and-Fall Accident liability may not be common knowledge, property owners across Texas must provide a reasonably safe environment to lawful visitors, residents, tenants, or customers.
 When this does not occur, and a hazardous situation exists that is not repaired, a Slip-and-Fall Accident Lawsuit may happen.
-Depending on the incident, a slip and fall may cause severe and lasting injury and this is when you should call a Slip-and-Fall Lawyer at Chalaki Law.
+Depending on the incident, a slip and fall may cause severe and lasting injury, and this is when you should call a Slip-and-Fall Lawyer at Chalaki Law, P.C.

 Examples of Slip-And-Fall / Premises Liability Personal Injury Cases

-- Malfunctioning elevator or a door with a broken closing device causes bodily injury.
+- Malfunctioning elevator or a door with a broken closing device causes bodily harm.

-- Sexually Assaulted because a hotel did not provide adequate security.
+- Sexual assaults because a hotel did not provide adequate security.

 - Dram Shop liability because a restaurant or bar served its customer drinks until he/she was intoxicated and then the customer drove and injured a person.